Pin It

 Immersion blender

-Purees the soup directly in the pot for a silky smooth texture
+Purees the soup directly in the pot for a smooth, silky texture without transferring hot liquid

 Love this recipe?
 Share it!